Polymer/pwa-starter-kit/configuring-and-personalizing.md

 We've added a starting point for adding rich social graph content to each pages, both using the [Open Graph](http://ogp.me/) protocol (used on Facebook, Slack etc) and [Twitter cards](https://developer.twitter.com/en/docs/tweets/optimize-with-cards/overview/abouts-cards).

 This is done in two places:
-- statically, in the [`index.html`](https://github.com/Polymer/pwa-starter-kit/blob/master/index.html#L60).
+- Statically, in the [`index.html`](https://github.com/Polymer/pwa-starter-kit/blob/master/index.html#L60).
 These are used by the homepage, and represent any of the common metadata across all pages (for example, if you don't have a page specific description or image, etc).
-- automatically, after you change pages, in [`my-app.js`](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/my-app.js#L240), using the [`updateMetadata`](https://github.com/Polymer/pwa-helpers/blob/master/metadata.js) helper from `pwa-helpers`.
+- Automatically, after you change pages, in [`my-app.js`](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/my-app.js#L240), using the [`updateMetadata`](https://github.com/Polymer/pwa-helpers/blob/master/metadata.js) helper from `pwa-helpers`.
 By default, we update the url and the title of each page, but there are multiple ways in which you can add page-specific content that depend on your apps.

 A different approach is to update this metadata differently, depending on what page you are.
 For example, the **Books** doesn't update the metadata in the main [top-level element](https://github.com/PolymerLabs/books/blob/master/src/components/book-app.js#L47), but on specific sub-pages.
 It uses the image thumbnail of a book only on the [detail pages](https://github.com/PolymerLabs/books/blob/master/src/components/book-detail.js#L61), and adds the search query on the [explore page](https://github.com/PolymerLabs/books/blob/master/src/components/book-explore.js#L35).